boyansky/udacity-drl-projects/p2_continuous-control/README.md

 ### Results

-To check the results or trained the agent, open the notebook provided in the folder:
+To check the results or trained the agent, open the notebook and the report provided in the folder:
 * `Continuous_Control.ipynb` - DDPG implementation with a single agent
+* `Report.md`